How to invest in yourself?

 There is no aspect of your life your physical health does not impact.

 Good physical health has incredible benefits.
-From decreasing stress, to more energy, to an increased lifespan.
-There’s very high returns when it comes to paying attention to your health.
+From decreasing stress to more energy, to an increased lifespan.
+There are very high returns when it comes to paying attention to your health.

 Investing in each of these areas can have tremendous returns.